seven-valley/formation-sql-les-fondamentaux/03 Les Corrigés/TP 10 Vive le ski.md

 FROM
 	fiches f
   INNER JOIN clients c USING (noCli)
-  INNER JOIN lignesfic l ON f.noFic = l.noFic
+  INNER JOIN lignesfic l USING (noFic)
   INNER JOIN articles a ON l.refart=a.refart
   INNER JOIN grilleTarifs g ON a.codeCate = g.codeCate AND a.codeGam = g.codeGam
   INNER JOIN tarifs t	ON g.codeTarif = t.codeTarif